 Almost all colorectal cancers begin as precancerous polyps (abnormal growths) in the colon or rectum.
 Such polyps can be present in the colon for years before invasive cancer develops.
 They may not cause any symptoms.
 Colorectal cancer screening can find precancerous polyps so they can be removed before they turn into cancer.
 In this way, colorectal cancer is prevented.

 Screening can also find colorectal cancer early, when there is a greater chance that treatment will be more effective.
 Start screening at age 45 if you’re at an average risk, but if you have certain risk factors you may need to start screening sooner or get screened more often—talk to your health care professional.
+Continue screening to age 75 if you are in good health, with a life expectancy of 10 years or more. if you are ages 76-85, talk with your health care professional about whether to continue screening.
+After age 85, you should not get screened.

 Research is underway to find out if changes to your diet can reduce your colorectal cancer risk.
 Researchers are studying the role of diet in preventing colorectal cancer, but much still needs to be understood.
 Generally, experts encourage eating lots of fruits, vegetables and whole grains and limiting red meat and avoiding processed meat for a healthy diet.